 Help reduce the impact of salt use on the environment

 Salt impacts the environment

-The salt placed on roads, sidewalks, parking lots and driveways to help make winter driving and walking conditions safer doesn’t disappear when the snow and ice melts.
-Salt mixes with water from melting snow or rain and makes its way into our rivers and lakes and over time, harms our environment, wildlife and quality of our drinking water.
+Salt is used on roads, sidewalks, parking lots, and driveways to help make winter driving and walking conditions safer.
+Unfortunately, salt doesn’t disappear when the snow and ice melts.
+Salt mixes with water from rain and melting snow, and makes its way to our rivers and lakes.
+Over time this harms our environment, wildlife, and quality of our drinking water.

 - Before snow falls or temperatures drop to freezing, apply a small amount of salt across your driveway to help prevent ice and snow from sticking.

 - After a snowfall, salt should only be used once the snow is removed and only in areas needed for safety.